-Apple announced iOS 14 at WWDC in June and revealed many new features and enhancements to the iPhone OS.
-This marks the first big change to the home screen since its inception and new privacy facing features were added across the system.
+Apple announced iOS 14 during WWDC in 2020 and revealed many new features and enhancements to the iPhone operating system.
+This update marked the first big change to the home screen since its inception and new privacy facing features were added across the system.

 ● Widgets on the home screen

 ● Pinned conversations and threading in Messages

 ● Shortcuts folders

 AppleInsider may earn an affiliate commission on purchases made through links on our site.

 This big update to iOS changed some aspects of how iPhone users find and view information.
 Despite the pandemic interrupting the usual months of pre-announcement development, Apple still had iOS 14 ready for WWDC 2020.
 Home Screen Widgets, App Library, a new translation feature, and speed improvements and design changes added up to a sizable release.

 iOS 14 Features